Taher-Dohadwala/serve-buddy/README.md

 ## Goal

-Deploy a real time voice assistant tennis serve coach using edge devices.
+Deploy a real time voice assistant tennis serve coach using edge technology.
 The AI coach will assess your serve and verbally give feedback to identify incorrect biomechanics.

 ## Background